What’s the Difference Between Sausage, Bratwursts and Kielbasa?

 Fun Facts About Kielbasa

-Most people associate kielbasa with the shape in which is it packaged, usually in a rope or horseshoe.
+Most people associate kielbasa with the shape in which it is packaged, usually in a rope or horseshoe.
 It is often 18 inches long and an inch and a half thick.
 This shape makes it easy to identify in supermarkets around the world and is synonymous with the incredible flavor kielbasa is known to generate.

 A tradition Poles love is enjoying kielbasa by the campfire.
 They place it on skewers, roasting it over the fire until it’s done ― similar to cooking marshmallows over a campfire.
 They consider this way of preparing and eating kielbasa great fun.
 And the smell of smoke and open air make kielbasa taste wonderful.